The Moon in conjunction with Venus and Jupiter, with the Very Large Telescope in the foreground. Image © Y. Beletsky, ESO, 2009.

 Map showing where the occultation is visible

-Outside of the contours, the Moon does not pass in front of Beta1 Scorpii (Acrab) at any time, or is below the horizon at the time of the occultation.
-However, a close conjunction between the pair may be visible.
+Outside the contours, the Moon will not pass in front of Beta1 Scorpii (Acrab) at any time, or is below the horizon at the time of the occultation.
+However, a close conjunction between the pair will be visible across much of the world.

 The map can be downloaded in PNG , PDF or SVG format.
 A KMZ file , is also available, which can be opened in Google Earth to provide a higher resolution map.